It can be hard to keep tabs on twins — especially once they’re mobile — if your baby monitor doesn’t have some essential functions.

 The alarms on this unit are plentiful.
-Built-in alarms notify you when the battery is low, if you are out of range, or the temperature becomes too low or high.
+Built-in alarms notify you when the battery is low, if you are out of range, or if the temperature becomes too low or high.
 You can also set alarms to remind you of feeding times, diaper changes, and more.

-- Built-in, preset alarms.
+- Built-in preset alarms.